marcinkaluza/tfworkshop/CONTRIBUTING.md

 # Terraform guidelines

-1. Follow naming convention for terrafomr resources and modules (lowercase letters and underscores)
+1. Follow naming convention for terraform resources and modules (lowercase letters and underscores)
 2. Run your code through checkov.
 Document exceptions if any
 3. Run `terraform fmt -recursive` in your module's directory to format code
 4. Run `terraform validate` in your module's directory to validate syntax and correctness